 There are three things Exscudo wants to fix before the October launch to be sure that everything will progress smoothly:

 - Internal testing: System testing which can be described as a “stress test” for the EON blockchain.
-Within the system, the Exscudo team needs to check every possible option to be sure it is really safe and nothing will happen to it in future, especially against the background of some recent events.
+Within the system, the Exscudo team needs to check every possible option to be sure it is really safe and nothing will happen to it in the future, especially against the background of some recent events.

 - Developer documentation development: Exscudo is preparing clear descriptions of the platform’s functions and their usability for developers.